-Additionally, the bill requires the commissioner to submit a report by January 8, 2028, detailing the program's effectiveness, including the number of participating farmers, the total acreage involved, and the estimated reduction in commercial nitrogen fertilizer usage.
-The report will also assess whether the minimum reduction rate should be increased and identify any new qualifying products.
-To support the implementation of this program, the bill appropriates $5 million from the general fund for fiscal year 2026, with provisions for any unencumbered balance to carry over into fiscal year 2027.
-Furthermore, it ensures that data submitted by farmers for program qualification is classified as nonpublic to protect their privacy.
+Additionally, the bill mandates a report from the commissioner by January 8, 2028, detailing the program's effectiveness, including the reduction rates achieved, the number of participating farmers, and the overall impact on commercial nitrogen fertilizer usage.
+It also includes provisions for data privacy, ensuring that farmers' identities remain confidential in the report.
+To support the program, the bill appropriates $5 million from the general fund for fiscal year 2026, with any unencumbered balance available for fiscal year 2027.

 Statutes affected: Introduction: 18C.005